peregoniccolo/ACTaM-Proj/README.md

 ## Effects
 ### Delay
-* Feedback: the amout of signal fed back to be delayed
+* Feedback: the amount of signal fed back to be delayed
 * Time: actual time delay
 ### Reverb
 * Decay: seconds of decay of the reverb
 ### Distortion
-* Amount: quantity of distortion applyed to the grains
+* Amount: quantity of distortion applied to the grains
 ### LPF
 * Cutoff: frequency at which the filter begins to attenutate the signal
-* Resonance: emphatization or suppression of portions of the signal above or below the defined cutoff frequency
+* Resonance:  emphasis or suppression of portions of the signal above or below the defined cutoff frequency

 # Implementation